evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <h4>Recruiter Persona and User Journey Map</h4>

 <p>As our research aimed to investigate the search behavior of recruiters, it was essential for us to gain knowledge about the field of recruitment and our main persona in this project: the recruiter.
-We therefore specifically searched for information about the recruiters and the recruitment process and combined them with knowledge about Information Seeking Behavior.</p>
+We therefore specifically searched for information about the recruiters and the recruitment process and combined them with knowledge about information seeking behavior.</p>

 <p>The role of a recruiter at Jobindex is to search for relevant candidates for open positions by external companies.
-So their aim is to find the candidate that best matches with the criteria of a client, usually resulting in a list of candidates that get contacted about the position.
-For recruiters, the need for an information search arises, in order to identify suitable candidates.
+So they aim to find the candidate that best matches the criteria of a client, usually resulting in a list of candidates that get contacted about the position.
+For recruiters, the need for an information search arises, to identify suitable candidates.
 Recruiters, as professional service providers, carry out “Professional Search” as the primary search component.
 A professional search is performed by a professional for financial compensation, within a particular domain and/or area of expertise.
-It has a specified brief, a high-value outcome and budgetary constraints such as time and money.
-From a behavioral perspective, it is recallfocused and highly interactive with multiple iterations.
+It has a specified brief, a high-value outcome, and budgetary constraints such as time and money.
+From a behavioral perspective, it is recall-focused and highly interactive with multiple iterations.
 The queries used during the recruitment search are considered one of the most complex Boolean expressions among any other professions.
 Recruiters’ competitive advantage may stem from the collection of queries they gather over time, that become their intellectual property.</p>

-<p>Using the information we found about Information Seeking Behavior, Professional Search and models about the recruitmenr process, for example by Breaugh (2008), and combining them with the information we got from our supervisor about the specific recruiters from Jobindex (that he gained through user interviews), we came up with the following user journey:</p>
+<p>Using the information we found about information seeking behavior, professional search, and models about the recruitment process, for example by Breaugh (2008), and combining them with the information we got from our supervisor about the specific recruiters from Jobindex (that he gained through user interviews), we came up with the following user journey:</p>

 <img class="img-desktop" :src="'/images/jobindex-log-analysis/recruiter_journey-map.png'" alt="">
 <img class="img-mobile" :src="'/images/jobindex-log-analysis/recruiter_journey-map-mobile.png'" alt="">